 For additional tips on how to plan your time inside the Louvre, refer to our Louvre Museum tours and tickets collection.

-Your tickets to the Louvre Museum are perfect as they combine the benefits of a fluid redemption process, priority access and a flexibility that allows you to visit the Louvre anytime you like for up to a year from the date of purchase.
+Your tickets to the Louvre Museum are perfect as they combine the benefits of a fluid redemption process and priority access.

 As soon as you book your tickets, you will receive an email voucher confirming your Louvre tickets.
-On the day you would like to visit the museum, simply head to the redemption center (refer to the "My Tickets" section below) that is located across the street from the Louvre and display your voucher to receive your priority access tickets.
-Once you have the ticket, make your way to the to the entrance and head straight to the security check.
-A detailed look into the Louvre's entrances can be found in the image below.
+On the day you would like to visit the museum, simply head to the redemption point (refer to the "My Tickets" section below) that is located across the street from the Louvre and display your voucher.
 You will be able to bypass the arduous queue and after a brief security check that is mandatory for every visitor, you are free to roam the halls of the Louvre.